Last updated on

 I love to round off the evening with a cocktail, and in London you’re spoilt for choice.
 The Zetter Townhouse in Clerkenwell is among the best, serving up inventive cocktails in a beautiful, eccentric bar.
 The walls are decorated with everything from Victoriana to stuffed kangaroos.
 The Zetter Townhouse is also a boutique hotel, with quirky vintage rooms.
 If you’re looking for a place to stay, this would be a good treat.

-For a more traditionally touristy time in London, see this 4-day London itinerary by Claire’s Footsteps.
+For a more traditionally touristy time in London, see our guide to spending three days in London; this two-day London guide by Tales of a Backpacker; or this 4-day London itinerary by Claire’s Footsteps.

 North: Original Sin, Stoke Newington